 This study is anchored on Albert Bandura’s Social Learning Theory, which posits that learning occurs through observation, imitation, and social interaction.
 This theory provides a strong foundation for the Grasha-Riechmann Learning Style Model, which emphasizes how students engage in the learning process—whether independently, collaboratively, competitively, or passively.
 The six learning styles identified by Grasha and Riechmann reflect the varying degrees of learners' interaction with instructors, peers, and classroom activities.
 Since Social Learning Theory highlights the importance of environmental and social factors in shaping behavior and learning, it effectively explains how students develop preferred learning styles through classroom dynamics, peer influence, and observed outcomes.
 Thus, this theory supports the classification and analysis of learning styles to teaching strategies and educational interventions.

-Figure 1.
+Fig. 1.
 Conceptual Framework of the Learning Styles of Mathematics Majors in Davao Central College: Basis for Intervention Plan

-METHOD
+2. METHODOLOGY

 This study employed the descriptive-comparative quantitative research design to analyze the data.
 A descriptive-comparative quantitative research design is used to systematically compare two groups without manipulating variables.
 This approach allows researchers to analyze differences in academic performance based on predefined criteria (Hassan, 2024).
 A research questionnaire was adopted from the survey scores of the Grasha-Riechmann Learning Styles Scales (GRLSS, 1996) and was cited in the study of Dela Cruz Jr. and Cardino Jr. on their research study published last May 2020.